 About Dr Asher Larmie

 Dr Asher Larmie is a GP, fat activist, and founder of the No Weigh Movement.
 For the first twenty years of his medical career, he prescribed weight loss without question.
-When he finally stopped and started reading the actual research, what he found shocked him.
+When he finally stopped and started reading the actual research, what he found shocked him and made staying silent impossible.

-As a fat, trans, and autistic patient, he knows what it feels like to sit on the other side of the desk – to be dismissed, reduced to a number on a scale, and told that his weight explains everything.
+As a fat person, he knows what it feels like to sit on the other side of the desk; to be dismissed, reduced to a number on a scale, and told that his weight explains everything.
 That experience, alongside the evidence he uncovered, made writing No Weigh! not just something he wanted to do, but something he had to do.

-Asher has been featured on CNN, This Morning, and BBC2 Radio, appeared in a film documentary, and has been interviewed in numerous national and international newspaper articles.
+Asher has been featured on CNN, This Morning, and BBC Radio 2, appeared in a film documentary, and has been interviewed in numerous national and international newspaper articles.
+He is the host of The Fat Doctor Podcast and a leading international voice in weight-inclusive medicine.

 The Book